-When you pitch investors, you’re asking them to give you money.
-So the single most important thing you can show them in your pitch deck?
+If you’re pitching to investors, you’re asking them to give you money.
+So the single most important thing you can show them in your deck?
 How you’re going to make that money back.

 If you want to show investors how your business is making (and will continue to make) money, it can be helpful to include your financial report.
 Get started with one of Canva’s report templates, like the Orange Navy Modern Photo Company Financial Report or White & Green Vintage Business Annual Report.